jagjeevan96/jagjeevan96.github.io/README.md

 ### Titanic: Machine Learning from Disaster

 Introductory [Kaggle](https://www.kaggle.com/c/titanic) competition on predicting whether passengers on the Titanic based on a set of features.
 A binary classification problem.

+I was already familiar with machine learning and did minimal data exploration.
+Also, I did not try and optimise the model.
+But I did test a few models to see which was best with minimal feature engineering...